Peanut Butter Banana Baked Oatmeal

 This post may contain affiliate links.
 Please read our disclosure policy.

-a piece of Peanut Butter Banana Baked Oatmeal on a plate with a drizzle of peanut butter, bananas and a fork
+a piece of Peanut Butter Banana Baked Oatmeal on a plate topped with a drizzle of peanut butter, bananas, and a sprinkle of cinnamon.
+There is a fork and a cinnamon stick on the plate too

-Peanut Butter Banana Baked Oatmeal in a baking dish drizzled with peanut butter, topped with sliced bananas and cinnamon
+Peanut Butter Banana Baked Oatmeal in a red square baking dish drizzled with peanut butter, topped with sliced bananas and cinnamon

 Peanut Butter Banana Baked Oatmeal: Substitutions

-overhead photo of the labeled ingredients in this Peanut Butter Banana Baked Oatmeal recipe
+overhead photo of the ingredients in this Peanut Butter Banana Baked Oatmeal recipe all in bowls and labeled like mashed banana, quick-cooking oatmeal, peanut butter, egg, and more

 • Quick Cooking Oats: The texture is the best with quick cooking oats.
 If you only have old-fashioned (or rolled) oats, pulse them 2-3 times in a blender or food processor until they are the same texture as quick-cooking oats and then use them in this recipe.